AryanRai/JoeTheDatalogger/README.md

 # JoeTheDatalogger

-A high-performance real-time Data Acquisition and Logging unit designed specifically for High Powered Rockets.
+**JoeTheDatalogger** A high-performance real-time Data Acquisition and Logging unit designed specifically for High Powered Rockets.
 The system provides robust sensor data collection, real-time transmission capabilities, and redundant data storage options.
+This system collects and storesand transmits data just before the lauch from the rocket on the pad to the padbox which in turn transmits to groundstation.

+### Key Features:
+- **Advanced Sensor Integration**:
+  - Supports high-precision temperature measurements using the **MAX31855 thermocouple**, with cold-junction compensation and fault detection.
+  - Monitors pressure using the **MCP3204 ADC** for reliable pressure transducer readings with 12-bit resolution.

+- **Real-time Communication**:
+  - Uses **RS485** for wired communication with a custom protocol, ensuring reliable data transfer.
+  - Integrates **LoRa SX1278** for long-range, wireless communication, capable of transmitting data over distances up to 10 km.

+- **Inertial Measurement**:
+  - Equipped with an **MPU6050 6-DOF IMU**, providing high-fidelity motion data through a 3-axis accelerometer and 3-axis gyroscope, with real-time update rates of up to 1 kHz.

+- **Data Storage Options**:
+  - Planned support for **NAND Flash** and **SD Card** storage, offering flexible and high-speed options for data retention during missions.

+### Hardware and Software:
+- **Core Hardware**: Based on the **STM32L4** series MCU, the system operates at 3.3V with a clock speed of 32 MHz, featuring efficient power consumption and processing capability.
+- **Sensor Handling**: Offers independent control and configurable sampling rates for each sensor, with automatic fault detection and status monitoring.

+### Future Enhancements:
+- Integration of **LoRa wireless communication** for remote telemetry.
+- Full support for **SD Cards** and **NAND Flash** for expanded storage capabilities.
+- Conversion of the system into a full-fledged **Flight Computer** for enhanced rocket flight control.

+This system is the ideal companion for rocketry teams needing reliable data collection and transmission during critical flight stages.
 ## Features

 ### Sensor Integration